mabel-dev/opteryx/docs/03 Client Connectivity.md

 # Clients

+Opteryx supports two methods of invocation; as an importable Python library and as a command line tool.

 ## Python Embedded

-Opteryx is an embeddable package into Python applications, scripts and Notebooks which implements a partial Python DBAPI (PEP-0249) interface.
+Opteryx is an embeddable package into Python applications, scripts and Notebooks which implements a partial Python DBAPI ([PEP 249](https://peps.python.org/pep-0249/)) interface.

 ~~~python
 import opteryx